driftphp/demo/README.md

 /values/{key} DELETE
 ```

-We could have implemented the feature by using a regular Symfony installation,
+We could have implemented the feature by using a regular DriftPHP installation,
 by installing an Nginx and by using one of the existing Redis solutions for PHP.
 That would have been the fastest and simplest solution, but we want a little bit
 more.